reporanger/ranger/README.md

 > a GitHub bot that eases the burden of OSS maintainers, built with [Probot](https://github.com/probot/probot)

-Unlike other issue bots, Tonic listens to prompts by maintaners in the form of labels being applied, and responses according.
-Tonic can close stale/invalid/wontfix (or any other) labeled issues after a preconfigured amount of time, and automatically notify users.
+Unlike other issue bots, Tonic listens to prompts by maintaners in the form of labels being applied, and responds according.
+Tonic can close stale/invalid/wontfix (or any other) labeled issues after a preconfigured amount of time, and automatically notify users with preset messages.

 ## Usage